Back to People

 Dropped out to join U.S. Army Air Corps

-A few days after his 19th birthday Munger dropped out of college to serve in the U.S. Army Air Corps during World War II.
+A few days after his 19th birthday, Munger left college to serve in the Army Air Corps during WWII and became a second lieutenant.

 Confidence